Call us on (02) 9985 8539

 Over the next 30 years houses were gradually built, mainly second homes, and some of the Island’s institutions in addition to the Cafe and Shop were built.
 These include the Bowling Club, founded in 1957 and the Community Hall.
 The Island was connected to electricity in 1948, water in 1971 and the mains sewerage in 2008.
 Today, the island is known for its peaceful surroundings, abundant birds and wildlife, beautiful gardens, bowling club and as there are no cars, wheelbarrows to take goods to and from the ferry service.

-The permanent population of the Island is now about 200 residents and the Island remains a popular if discreet destination with holiday rental available.
+The permanent population of the Island is now about 270 residents and the Island remains a popular if discreet destination with holiday rental available.
 Many of the Island’s services are provided by volunteers.
-There is an active fire brigade which meets monthly, a buggy service to compensate for the absence of cars, a historical society, the Cafe and Shop which has a strong community focus and the Bowling Club with a welcoming green.
+The Historical Society, the Cafe and Shop with strong community focus and the Bowling Club with a welcoming green.

 As through its history the Island welcomes visitors and guests who often arrive on the regular ferry service that plies its trade between Brooklyn, Dangar Island and neighbouring Wobby Beach.
 Visitors to the island will continue to enjoy what islanders have always enjoyed, wonderful river views, the surrounds of three national parks, light off the sandstone cliffs and river views mixed with tides, boats, mists and sunsets.

-Dangar Island Bowling Club is the other Island meeting place and like the Cafe run by Islanders.
+Dangar Island Bowling Club is the other Island meeting place.
 The Club is licensed, has its own bowling green and holds regular events for Islanders and visitors including "Christmas in July", the Dangar Island Octoberfest where beer is tasted and drunk and Carols in the Park that culminates in a procession from the ferry wharf to Bradley's Beach.

 The Bowling Club is open weekends and has an extensive and affordable menu.
-It caters for groups, has playground facilities near by and is an easy walk to the ferry and beaches.
+It has playground facilities near by and is an easy walk to the ferry and beaches.

 What to do

 There are two beaches where you can swim, 'Bradleys Beach' being one of the safest in the Hornsby Shire as it is quite shallow.
 Kayak around the island and to the neighbouring national parks.
 Go fishing where there is the Hawkesbury River system, Broken Bay, Pittwater and beyond.
-Many types of fish can be caught and the River is renowned for its flathead and jewfish.
+Many types of fish can be caught and the River is renowned for its Flathead and Mulloway.

 Also there are boat trips, to surrounding areas including Brooklyn, Wobby Beach, Palm Beach, Cottage Point, Patonga, Berowra Waters, Bar Island and Spencer.